arXiv/arxiv-docs/source/help/registerhelp.md

 To begin registration, visit the [registration form](https://arxiv.org/user/register).
 First, we will ask for your e-mail and you will get to pick a user name and password.
 Your user name must be unique and cannot be changed.
-Your password must be at least 8 characters long and contain one character that is not a letter.
+It is for internal purposes only and does not display to the public.
+Recommendations for arXiv password:

+    8 characters or more in length

+    may contain upper/lowercase letters, numbers, and one or more underscores (_) - one underscore is required

+    may not contain any other special characters besides underscore - no other punctuation or symbols are allowed (ex. $, ., -,@)

+Some successful examples could be: “Pass_Word_2024” or “pAssWoRd_2024”

 Second, we will ask you for some personal information such as your name, your institution (or organization) and which archives you are most